Brandon Scott wins Democratic nomination for Baltimore mayor

 BALTIMORE (AP) — City Council President Brandon Scott, who ran a campaign focused on youthful energy, progressive ideas and experience, has won the Democratic nomination for Baltimore mayor.
 He has pledged to tackle longstanding challenges in the city such as gun violence and substance abuse.

 The victory puts Scott in a strong position to be the next mayor of the struggling city.
 Democrats outnumber Republicans 10-1 in Baltimore, and the general election in November is mostly seen as a formality.
+On the Republican side, nonprofit executive Shannon Wright emerged victorious.

 Scott has been a city councilman since 2011 and became council president last year.
 He emerged victorious from a field that included more than 20 Democrats, including incumbent Mayor Bernard C. “Jack” Young and former Mayor Sheila Dixon.